 Pick up quail droppings regularly.

 You can build the quail’s coop so they can scratch around in the dirt.
-Another option is to build it above ground to better protect them from predators.
+Another option is to build it slightly above ground to better protect them from predators.
+They prefer to be on the ground.

 If you have an area for them to forage and exercise, be sure to secure it.
 In addition, protect animals from coming in with hardware cloth buried under the ground.